achalise/multi-tier-kubernetes/README.md

 Create a `Dockerfile` using `nginx` image to deploy our angular app.

+`docker build -t achalise/demo-frontend`
+`docker push achalise/demo-backend`

 To remove all stopped containers
 `docker rm $(docker ps -a -q)`

+### Running locally

+* MongoDB - exec `mongod --dbpath /data/db`, where `/data/db` is your local drive for mongodb to write to.
+     `chmod` write permission on it.
+* Backend - `./gradlew bootRun`

+* Front End - `ng serve --proxy-conf proxy.conf.json`

+### Running locally using Docker

+* MongoDB - `docker run -p 27017:27017 mongo`
+* Backeend - prepare docker image `./gradlew buildDocker -x test`
+           - and run using `docker run  -p 8080:8080 achalise/demo-backend`

+* FrontEnd - run `ng build` to produce dist artefact and  `docker build -t achalise/demo-frontend ` in the folder `front-end` where we have our `Dockerfile`.
+Then `docker run achalise/demo-frontend -p 4300:80`

+But need Docker compose to make a bridge to make them talk to one another.